 Got a great song you think has great potential?
 Find out how to apply for music funding.

-We have advice, templates and resouces to help you get your song funded, recorded and to help you find an audience, on radio, on TV and on line.
+We have advice, templates and resources to help you get your song funded and recorded, and to help you find an audience - on radio, on TV and on line.

 This month we have funded 20 great new tracks to the tune of $180,000.